syncfusion-content/xamarin-docs/Xamarin/SfSchedule/WeekView.md

 >**Note**:
-*	`StartHour` must be greater than 0 and `EndHour` must be lesser than 24, otherwise `InvalidDataException` will be thrown.
+*	`StartHour` must be greater than or equal to than 0 and `EndHour` must be lesser than or equal to 24, otherwise `InvalidDataException` will be thrown.
 *	`EndHour` value must be greater than `StartHour`, otherwise `InvalidDataException` will be thrown.
 *	 Schedule UI such as Appointments and NonAccessibleBlocks which does not fall within the `StartHour` and `EndHour` will not be visible and if it falls partially, it will be clipped.